biga-ahk/biga.ahk/src/math/max.md

 Computes the maximum value of array.
-If array is empty or falsey, undefined is returned.
+If array is empty or falsey, false is returned.

 ## Arguments